Media in Townsville: Television

 New channels broadcast by all the networks in addition to the ones listed above are available on Freeview Australia to viewers in Townsville and the surrounding region.
-These channels include ABC Kids, ABC Family, ABC Entertains, ABC News, SBS Viceland, SBS World Movies, SBS Food, SBS WorldWatch, NITV, 10 Drama, 10 Comedy, Nickelodeon, 7two, 7mate, 7flix, 7Bravo, 9Gem, 9Go! and 9Life.
+These channels include ABC Kids, ABC Family, ABC Entertains, ABC News, SBS2, SBS World Movies, SBS Food, SBS WorldWatch, NITV, 10 Drama, 10 Comedy, Nickelodeon, 7two, 7mate, 7flix, 7Bravo, 9Gem, 9Go! and 9Life.

 Internet

 Currently the only major local producer of online journalism is ABC North Queensland.